uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/programming-challenges/design-bee-bot/design-bee-bot.md

 The HOME button returns the cat to the starting position; the UNDO button removes the last command from the list; and the CLEAR button empties the list.

-A project with the graphics needed is provided, but you will need to write the program to make it work.
+A project with the graphics needed is provided at [scratch.mit.edu/projects/159722851/](https://scratch.mit.edu/projects/159722851/), but you will need to write the program to make it work

 ## Testing examples: